 - Astronomers realized that their imagery would improve if they could place their telescopes as far above sea level as possible.
 Light from distant objects were distorted less as it passed through less of the atmosphere.

-- Weather would prevent telescope usage some part of the time.
+- Weather would prevent telescope usage part of the time.

 Universities would move their telescopes to mountain tops to lessen these problems.
 That is, until mountains close to big cities also fell victim to light pollution.
 As astronomers wanted to peer farther into the universe, observing increasingly dim objects, minimizing light pollution and atmospheric distortions became a high priority.

-In the second half of the 20th Century, many moved their telescopes to mountain tops and deserts in more ideal places, where the climate ensured visibility a high percentage of the time and there was a minimum of distortion from moisture.
+In the second half of the 20th Century, many telescopes were moved to mountain tops and deserts, where the climate ensured visibility a high percentage of the time and there was a minimum of distortion from moisture.
 One of those mountains was Haleakalā in Hawaii, but local populations objected to modern technology encroaching on sacred places, so mountains in Chile were often used instead–as long as the view of the universe from Earth's southern hemisphere was acceptable.
 If it wasn't acceptable, mountain tops in the Canary Islands were an alternative.

-When, in the 1930s, astronomers discovered that objects in the universe emitted electromagnetic energy that could be received on Earth, they built radio telescopes to receive the signals.
+In the 1930s, astronomers discovered that objects in the universe emitted electromagnetic energy that could be received on Earth.
+They built radio telescopes to receive the signals.
 However, man-made emissions from electrically-operated devices interfered with them, so they too were best installed in remote areas with a minimum of human activity.

-These are the places in the world that now host significant numbers of telescopes that are owned and/or operated by organizations in other countries:
+These are the places in the world that tend to be best for observatories.
+With the exception of Greenland, they now host significant numbers of telescopes that are owned and operated by organizations in other countries:

-The map segment below shows the telescopes on Mount Teide on the island of Tenerife in the Canary Islands.
+The image below shows the telescopes on Mount Teide on the island of Tenerife in the Canary Islands.
 These are nominally 2,400 meters (7,874 feet) above sea level.
-Of the sixteen telescopes, six are solar telescopes.
+Of the sixteen telescopes, six are solar telescopes (the yellow dots), observing our Sun.

-This map segment shows twenty telescopes along a ridge on Cerro La Silla, Chile.
+This image shows twenty telescopes along a ridge on Cerro La Silla, Chile.
 All of the telescopes are optical telescopes except one, which is a radio telescope.

 This photo shows some of the radio telescope dishes on Mauna Kea on the island of Hawaii.